-The City of Armadale is the third fastest growing local government in WA and the seventeenth in Australia.
+The City of Armadale is the fourth fastest growing local government in WA and the fifteenth in Australia.
 The population is approximately 91,000 and is expected to grow to 141,000 by 2036.
-The population is currently growing annually at 3.5%.
-This is more than four times the state average (0.8%) and twice the Australian average (1.6%).
+The population is currently growing annually at 3.6%.
+This is more than three times the state average (1.1%) and more than twice the Australian average (1.5%).
 Over 50% of the population is under 34 years of age.

 The City covers an area of 560 square kilometres, and consists of 19 suburbs and localities.
 The Armadale City Centre is a designated Strategic Metropolitan Activity Centre.
 It is located 28 kilometres from the Perth CBD and is linked via the metropolitan rail and road network.

 Approximately 30,000 people are expected to move into the residential growth spots of Haynes, Hilbert, Harrisdale and Piara Waters between 2016 and 2036.
 On average 14 new homes are built per week in Armadale.

 The City of Armadale’s Community Profile enables you to examine local community demographic data including:

 The community profile allows City staff, residents, students, community groups, businesses and investors to make informed decisions based on the City’s demography.